slamlux/group_ACCL/README.md

 # Group_ACCL
 # Basis of the model - Thermodynamic Equilibrium in Conducting Materials
+The main principle of this model is to examine the processes involved in reaching thermodynamic equilibrium in a conducting material, and to output the       equilibrium temperature.
-# Assumption of the model
+# Assumptions of the model
 # Serial implemetation
 # Parallel implementation
 # Limitations